aweymo-ui/cals_intro/content/2_library.md

 Which leads me to my corner of the library, the **CDIL**.
 Every year, we work with undergraduate, graduate and faculty recipients of the [CDIL and Berry Fellowships](https://cdil.lib.uidaho.edu/fellowships/){:target="_blank" rel="noopener"}, and I would highly encourage you to apply this year if you are interested in building a site to help enrich your research and develop your technical skills!

-{% include gallery-figure.html img="2025_berry_print_03.jpg" alt="collage of photos of jazz musicians in poster for the fellowship" caption="2025 Berry Fellowship Poster" width="100%" %}

-Every September 1st through 15th, the University of Idaho Library invites students from any discipline to apply for the Berry International Jazz Collections Fellowship.
-Each year, one student is selected to develop a creative research project using the Library’s International Jazz Collections, with past work ranging from oral histories and digital exhibits to archival showcases.
-The fellowship includes a $4,000 stipend, up to $500 in research support, and culminates with an exhibition at the Lionel Hampton Jazz Festival.

 <div class="symbol-container">
     <p class="symbol">&#10042;</p>
 </div>